The Body of the People: Revolution

 Citizen-Soldiers, Part II: Volunteer Militias and the National Guard

-Even before the American Revolution was over, Americans idealized the militia as protectors of liberty and guardians of the citizens.
-But the militias never became a sustainable replacement to a standing army.
-As the country grew, the general militias proved too unwieldy and disorganized and state governments increasingly favored volunteer or select militias who advocated for federalization.
-This federalization campaign led to the development of the National Guard.
-Almost immediately, the favored status of the National Guard by state and federal governments diminished and eliminated the viability of using the general militia system.
-Ironically, several of the country’s Founders thought a select militia training system was unavoidable and desirable and the National Guard has proven to be an effective defensive and supportive force.
-However, the National Guard is far more federalized than the reforms proposed by George Washington and Henry Knox and directly challenges the balance of power between state and federal governments.
+Americans idealized the militia as protectors of liberty and guardians of the citizens during the revolution but as the country grew, the general militias proved too unwieldy and disorganized to maintain.
+The state governments increasingly favored volunteer or select militias who advocated for federalization which led to the development of the National Guard.
+Several of the country’s Founders thought a select militia training system was unavoidable but the National Guard is far more federalized than the reforms proposed by George Washington and Henry Knox and directly challenges the balance of power between state and federal governments.
 How did the National Guard effectively replace the general militia?
-Why did state governments prefer a federalized force instead of maintaining their own?
 Read Full Article